Lambo97/ADAProject/README.md

   * Outliers detection

 * First analysis
-  * Making a first simple analysis : link between agricultural product and GHG emissions.
+  * Classification of agricultural products according GHG emissions.
-  * Come back on research question and precise them according to what we have done so far
+  * Extend the classification to other environmental parmaeters (land use,etc.)

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.